Getting Started with Clak

 Base Concepts

-Clak is a Python library that simplifies the creation of command-line applications by providing an elegant, class-based interface on top of Python's argparse
+Clak is a Python library that simplifies the creation of command-line applications by providing an elegant, class-based interface on top of Python's argparse.
+The main components are:

-: (Not shown in basic examples) Used for subcommands
+Parser: The base class for your applicationArgument: Class to define command-line argumentsCommand: (Not shown in basic examples) Used for subcommands

 Minimal Example

-Let's start with a minimal example called script1.py
+Let's start with a minimal example called script1.py, that demonstrates the core concepts:

 - Import

-classes from clak - Define the main parser class.
+ParserandArgumentclasses from clak - Define the main parser class.

 - It must inherit from